mymonero/mymonero-app-js/README.md

 ### Cordova

-*If you are going to run the app under any of the Cordova / mobile platforms*
+*If you are going to run the Cordova app under Android*

 1. Install all Cordova development dependencies for Android.
 See [Cordova Installation Notes](./docs/CORDOVA_INSTALL.md) for details.

 2. Run `bin/setup_repo_for_cordova`.

 ## Repository Contents